mikaelvesavuori/better-apis-workshop/README.md

 ### 🦺 Canary deployment

-The traditional way to deploy software is as one big block that is instantly active whenever it's on a machine.
+The traditional way to deploy software is as one big block that becomes instantly activated whenever it's deployed to a machine.
 If the code was a complete bomb, then you have zero time to verify this.
 This notion is what makes managers ask for counter-intuitive things like code freeze and all-hands-on-deck deployments.
 Let's forever end those days!

 In `serverless.yml` at line ~85, you'll see `type: AllAtOnce`.
 This means that we get a classic "deploy === release" pattern.
 When the deployment is done, the function version is active, with a clear cut-off between the previous and the current (new) version.